 Zantac Lawsuit FAQs

-Who Is Eligible to File a Zantac Cancer Lawsuit?
+Who Qualifies for a Zantac Lawsuit?

 What Compensation Is Available for a Zantac Lawsuit?

-No ranitidine lawsuits have been settled or gone to trial yet.
-So the range of compensation has yet to be determined for these specific cases.
+Compensation from a Zantac lawsuit may be similar to previous faulty drug lawsuits, which have resulted in awards of $3.2 million or more.
+However, no ranitidine lawsuits have been settled or gone to trial yet.
+So, the range of compensation has yet to be determined for these specific cases.

 - Legal damages may include the cost of additional medical treatments related to a cancer diagnosis.